jacruzca/github_watching/README.md

 - [x] Domain modeling using structs
 - [x] Paginate results retrieved from API
 - [x] Provide a way to test `github_api` without hitting the actual github api. (use this: https://medium.com/flatiron-labs/elixir-test-mocking-with-mox-b825a955143f)
-- [ ] Create a page for taking a github username and display a list of watching repos
+- [x] Create a page for taking a github username and display a list of watching repos
-- [ ] Each retrieved repo should redirect to its github location
+- [x] Each retrieved repo should redirect to its github location
+- [ ] Bonus: Display starred repos
+- [ ] Bonus: Display more info about the user
 - [ ] Bonus: Deploy to Heroku

 ## How to run it

+Make sure you set the following environment variable in yous sytem: `GITHUB_WATCHING_KEY`.
+Its value must be the github api key with appropiate scopes

 To start your Phoenix server: